MK2112/nn-zero-to-hero-notes/T002 - Intro to LLMs - Director's Cut/T002 - Intro_to_LLMs - Director's_Cut - Notes.md

 <img src="./img/Pasted%20image%2020231123114140.png" width="450" height="auto" />

 This is the [Transformer](https://arxiv.org/abs/1706.03762).
 This building block is perfectly well described and understood in its mathematical implications.
 The transformer iteratively affects the model parameters to better represent likelihoods for producing correct next words.
 We can measure that the Transformer does that.
-We only have some barebone ideas as to how the parameters collaborate to come up with the likelihood.
+We only have some bare-bones ideas as to how the parameters collaborate to come up with the likelihood.

 > Think of LLMs as models that output chains of perceived likelihoods.
 LLMs are no databases, but (for now) mostly inscrutable artifacts, and they develop correspondingly sophisticated evaluations.